 Mary B. Harms

 Mary Harms joined University of Maryland in 2001.
-She is a Tyser Teaching Fellow in the department of marketing, the program champion for the Design and Innovation in Marketing Undergraduate Fellows, Co-Faculty Advisor, University of Maryland’s Undergraduate AMA Chapter, and the Marketing Internship Coordinator.
+She is a Clinical Associate Professor in the department of marketing, the program champion for the Design and Innovation in Marketing Undergraduate Fellows, Co-Faculty Advisor, University of Maryland’s Undergraduate AMA Chapter, and the Marketing Internship Coordinator.

 She currently teaches the following undergraduate courses: